We’re supported by our users. We may earn a commission if you make a purchase from our links

 An LLC is not required to start a business, however, the advantages and benefits an LLC provides such as liability protection and taxation flexibility often outweigh the upfront cost and time it takes to form an LLC.

 An LLC protects its owners’ assets by separating them from business assets and liabilities.
 This does not protect you if you a personally liable for your own negligence or wrongdoing even when providing duties related to your business.

 An LLC is a legal business structure.
-A S corporation is a taxation classification that can be used by either LLC or corporations.
-In most cases, an LLC will file taxes under the default “pass-through” taxation where all profits are taxed to the members and no taxes are paid directly by the business.
+An S corporation is a taxation classification that can be used by either LLC or corporations.
+In most cases, an LLC will file taxes under the default “pass-through” taxation where all profits are taxed to the members, and no taxes are paid directly by the business.
 The S corporation taxation may be used if the following are true.